MADH95/JSONLoader/README.md

 ___

-If you want help debugging you can ask in the #card-creation channel in the [Inscryption modding discord](https://discord.gg/QrJEF5Denm).
+If you want help debugging you can ask in the #jsonloader channel in the [Inscryption modding discord](https://discord.gg/QrJEF5Denm).

 ## Changelog

 <details>
 <summary>Changelog</summary>

+2.2.3
+- Added encounter support
+- Removed the [PlayerSlot()] and [OpponentSlot()] variable and replaced it with the GetSlot() function with this format:
+  GetSlot(index, isOpponentSlot, fields)
+  (fields is everything that you would have after the first dot of the original variable in single quotation marks)
+- Fixed a ton more configil bugs

+2.2.2
+- Added tribe support

 2.2.1
 - Added card and sigil reloading and fixed a ton of bugs with configils